Let Audun Eckhoff, one of Norway’s leading connoisseurs, guide you through a selection of the most important art museums in Norway.

 Address: Rasmus Meyers allé 3, 7 and 9, Bergen

-In Bergen, you can visit the largest art museum outside of Oslo, situated in four different buildings throughout the city.
+In Bergen, you can visit the largest art museum outside of Oslo, situated in several buildings throughout the city.
 KODE is actually one of Scandinavia’s largest museums for art, craft, design and music, and combines art museums and composers’ homes, contemporary art, historical objects, concerts, and parklands.
 The Rasmus Meyer Collection shows many of Edvard Munch’s major works, amongst them “Evening on Karl Johan Street” and “Woman in Three Stages”.
 In addition to important Norwegian art, the museum exhibits significant works by Paul Klee, Pablo Picasso and many others of the 20th century’s most renowned artists.
 The Ole Bull Museum Lysøen, Harald Sæverud Museum Siljustøl and Edvard Grieg Museum Troldhaugen are part of KODE and represent a truly distinctive collection of composers’ homes.
 These museums organize more than 400 concerts annually.

 Pictures of Fjord Norway reveal stunning scenery with deep blue fjords, flowing waterfalls and sharp, snow-capped mountains that tower high above the water.
 Formed during the Ice Age, this characteristic landscape hasn’t changed a great deal since the time when people started to live there.